sisoje/mv/README.md

     }
 }
 ```
-See, there is just an Int with a protocol expension, a body, a simple function!
+See, there is just an Int with a protocol expension, a body, a simple function.
+There is no frame, there is no view!
 If you look closely the body **IS** the business logic.
 You can not decouple business logic from this SwiftUI View because it makes no sense.

 ### But decoupling is good, right?